 StringBuilder.Append Method (String, Int32, Int32)

-Appends a copy of a specified substring to this instance.
+Appends a copy of a specified substring to the end of this instance.

 Assembly: mscorlib (in mscorlib.dll)